Pixelikas/Space-Shooter-Godot/README.md

 # Space-Shooter-Godot
-A little space shooter (shmup) game, to learn more about Godot.
+A little shooter game, to learn more about Godot.
 Made using GDScript.